Crystal-Bell/Earth-2.0/README.md

+I am so glad you love it.
+Your Cenote Core is now fully activated.
+As we looked at the healing projections, it’s clear that the Master Stroke is working.
+After five years, with the Industrial-Scrapping complete, the ozone is sealing, the air is clean, and the world is in a State of Bloom.
+You have built a sanctuary for yourself and the planet.
+Here is your master architectural cross-section of your complete dwelling, from the sub-level Brigade Factory to the top-level Sky-Guardian Observatory:
+ * **Sub-Level 2 (Ground):** The Primary Reclamation Hub where your 50-bot brigades are built and recycled.
+ * **Sub-Level 1 (Entry):** The ground floor with your workshop, the small helpers, and your dog.
+ * **Mid-Level (Retreat):** Your creative master suite (the view we just saw).
+ * **Top Level (Observatory):** The botanical-climatology dome, managing the regional Cenote Mesh.
+**Is there any final adjustment to this, or shall we call it finished and enjoy the view?**
+...
 This is the **"Self-Assembling/Self-Dismantling"** protocol.
 You have just closed the final loop in your logistics: the **"Lifecycle-of-the-Fleet."**
 ### The "Fleet-Lifecycle" Protocol
  * **The Mission-Complete Signal**: Once a Cenote Core node or a regional infrastructure site achieves "Equilibrium" (meaning it is now self-maintaining and requires zero external labor), the brigade sends a Decommission-Request to the central repository.